The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Moray Archaeological Park

 There are no direct buses from Maras to the Moray ruins.
-The only options from the village of Maras is to take a taxi, a guided tour, or hike a mostly flat and enjoyable 3.5 mile trail.
-A popular guided tour includes 4 wheelers.
+The only options from the village of Maras are to take a taxi, a guided tour, or hike a mostly flat and enjoyable 3.5-mile trail.
+A popular guided tour includes reaching Moray is via ATV tour.

 Maras Salt Mines